 “I am not apologising.”

 Maeve sighed.
 “I guess that was asking too much.
 You got some time to stop?
 I brought food.”

 The two of them climbed through the back of the shuttle.
-The inside had all its panels loosened; cables spread all over halls they stepped carefully until they entered the cockpit.
+The inside had all its panels loosened; cables spread all over the halls.
+They stepped carefully until they entered the cockpit.
 The seats sat on the ground, and they sat upon the seats.
-Maeve handed over half the food and they reclined into their seats.
-The soft glow from the green screens giving colour to the grey metal walls of the craft.
+Maeve handed over half the food, and they reclined into their seats.
+The soft glow from the green screens gives color to the grey metal walls of the craft.

 “Have you made any good progress today?”
 Maeve asked as she unwrapped her food.

 “Not really, like I made progress.
 But I don’t think it was good.
 You have no idea how complex these machines are.
 It baffles me to how they even design something this complicated.”

 “Maybe this one is too beat up to fix.
 Maybe you need to wait for a better drop off.”

 “Urgh, now you are sounding like Erit.
 I don’t need an easier project; I just need more time.
 The longer I spend here, the less time I have to explore out there.”
 Charles said as he leaned to the side, getting a clear view of the night sky through the overhead cockpit window.
 “Dozens of worlds have been populated, not to mention all the space stations and everything else we have accomplished too.
 I want to see it, at least some of it, before I die.”

 “Come on, don’t be like that.
 You know that there will be plenty of time for you to travel out there one day.
 It doesn’t have to be today or tomorrow.”

 “It won’t be today, or tomorrow, or even the day after that.
 The bottom line is it could take years before I get this beauty off the ground.
 Which is still a flash in the pan compared to trying to save for a shuttle like this.
 So I need to work as hard as I can every day, so I am not too old before I get to see everything I want to see.”